paepcke/logging_singleton/README.md

         self.log.warn("Output file names are unusual...")
         self.log.debug("Constructing output file names foo.bar, fum.txt...")

 This API is more primitive than the hierarchical native logging module, but hopefully simple to use.
 One can:

-        log to a file,
+        - Log to a file,
-        the console, or
+        - The console, or
-        both
+        - Both

 A single formatter is built in for info/debug/warn/err.
 Example: